statamic/docs/content/collections/tags/locales.md

 ### Targeting a locale {#targeting}

-Rather than looping, you can specify a locale to target it directly.
+You can also specify a locale directly instead of looping through them all.

 ```
 {{ locales:fr }}